A somber feel at D.C. protest on day of George Floyd’s funeral

-They walked down to Lafayette Square where an 8-foot- tall black chain-link fence was erected last week to keep protesters out of the square and away from the White House.
+They walked down to Lafayette Square where an eight-foot-tall black chain-link fence was erected last week to keep protesters out of the square and away from the White House.
 Now entire blocks of the fence are covered with protest signs.

 Gospel music played from speakers set up next to St. John’s Episcopal Church as people read the squares of cardboard and hand-lettered poster board signs that fluttered a little in the breeze.